Star Wars (film): Accolades

-In 2008, Empire magazine ranked Star Wars at 22nd on its list of the "500 Greatest Movies of All Time".
+In 2008, Empire magazine ranked Star Wars 22nd on its list of the "500 Greatest Movies of All Time".
 In 2010, the film ranked among the "All-Time 100" list of the greatest films as chosen by Time film critic Richard Schickel.

-Lucas's screenplay was selected by the Writers Guild of America as the 68th greatest of all time.
-In 1989, the United States Library of Congress named Star Wars among its first selections to the National Film Registry as being "culturally, historically, or aesthetically significant"; at the time, it was the most recent film to be selected and it was the only film from the 1970s to be chosen.
+In 2006, Lucas' screenplay was selected by the Writers Guild of America as the 68th greatest of all time.
+In 1989, the United States Library of Congress named Star Wars among its first selections to the National Film Registry as being "culturally, historically, or aesthetically significant"—at the time, it was the most recent film to be selected and it was the only film from the 1970s to be chosen.
 Although Lucas declined to provide the Library with a workable copy of the original film upon request (instead offering the Special Edition), a viewable scan was made of the original copyright deposit print.
 In 1991, Star Wars was one of the first 25 films inducted into the Producers Guild of America's Hall of Fame for setting "an enduring standard for American entertainment."
-The soundtrack was added to the United States National Recording Registry 15 years later (in 2004).
-The lack of a commercially available version of the 1977 original theatrical edit of the film since early '80s VHS releases has spawned numerous restorations by disgruntled fans over the years, such as Harmy's Despecialized Edition.
+The film's soundtrack was added to the United States National Recording Registry in 2004.
+The lack of a commercially available version of the original 1977 theatrical edit of the film since early 1980s VHS releases has motivated fans to create numerous restorations, such as Harmy's Despecialized Edition.

 In addition to the film's multiple awards and nominations, Star Wars has also been recognized by the American Film Institute on several of its lists.
 The film ranks first on 100 Years of Film Scores, second on Top 10 Sci-Fi Films, 15th on 100 Years ...
 100 Movies (ranked 13th on the updated 10th-anniversary edition), 27th on 100 Years ...
 100 Thrills, and 39th on 100 Years ...
 100 Cheers.
 In addition, the quote "May the Force be with you" is ranked eighth on 100 Years ...
 100 Movie Quotes, and Han Solo and Obi-Wan Kenobi are ranked as the 14th and 37th greatest heroes respectively on 100 Years ...
 100 Heroes & Villains.

-The February 2020 issue of New York Magazine lists Star Wars as among "The Best Movies That Lost Best Picture at the Oscars."
+The February 2020 issue of New York Magazine listed Star Wars as among "The Best Movies That Lost Best Picture at the Oscars."